 This method of cutting pipe is the most recent innovation.
-It was patented and for years was an exclusive process of one wireline company.
-Today it is available through most electric wireline service companies for practically all sizes of tubing and drill pipe and the most popular sizes of the casing.
+It was patented and, for years, was an exclusive process of one wireline company.
+Today, it is available through most electric wireline service companies for practically all sizes of tubing and drill pipe and the most popular sizes of the casing.
 All wireline cuts are generally economical because rig time is reduced to a minimum.

 The big advantage of the chemical cutter wireline is that there is no flare, burr, or swelling of the pipe that is cut.
-Therefore, no dressing of the cut is necessary in order to catch it on the outside with an overshot or on the inside with a spear.
+Therefore, no dressing of the cut is necessary to catch it on the outside with an overshot or on the inside with a spear.